 Having said that, don’t pester prospects until they’re annoyed.
 If they seem uninterested in giving money, offer other ways that they can give to your organization, either through volunteer time or by attending events.

-8. Say than you more than once
+9. Say thank you more than once

 This does not mean you say “Thanks!” after the ask is done and hope that covers it.
-You have to show donors that you sincerely appreciate their interest in and dedication to your organization:
+You need to show donors that you sincerely appreciate their interest in and dedication to your organization:

-- Send a personalized thank you letter after the donation has been made.
+- Send a personalized thank-you letter after the donation has been made.

 - Stay in touch via email and social media.